Burhan077/Exports/README.md

-#  Capstone Project: LendingClub Loan Defaulters Prediction
+#  Customs Price Prediction

-This repository contains the core components of the project focused on predicting loan defaulters using historical lending data.
+This repository contains the core components of the project focused on predicting customs values using historical customs data.

 ##  Repository Contents